Dr Justin Larner MCMI

 What's Lurking Under the Surface

-Participating in the Cassel Hospital Management and Leadership in Mental Health Services series of workshops on unconscious mental processes was a revelation, learning about what was lurking under the surface in organisations.
-I learned that these problems cannot be dealt with until they are brought to the light, underpins my research into organisational governance, stakeholder involvement and business models.
+Participating in the Cassel Hospital Management and Leadership in Mental Health Services series of workshops on unconscious mental processes was a revelation, learning about the hidden narratives lurking under the surface in organisations.
+I learned that these problems cannot be dealt with until they are brought to the light, which underpins my research into organisational governance, stakeholder involvement and business models.
 However, my experience in Salford showed that once problems have been brought to the light, they can be positively transformed.
 I wanted to know more about how organisations worked, so I took a part-time MA in Social Enterprise Management course at Liverpool John Moores University from 2008-2010.
 During this course, I learned about stakeholder involvement in social enterprise governance.
 Reflecting further on this experience, and the publication of my paper "Beyond Box-Ticking" based on my MA studies, led me to wish to explore stakeholder issues further.

 New Forms of Organisation